MichaelCurrin/os-genesis/docs/usage.md

 $ ./gen upgrade
 ```

-Clear space in the APT cache and autoremove unneeded packages.
+Clear space in the APT cache and auto-remove unneeded packages.

 ```sh
 $ ./gen clean